Patient education: Lichen sclerosus (Beyond the Basics)

 LICHEN SCLEROSUS CAUSES AND RISK FACTORS

-The cause of LS is not clear; healthcare providers suspect that a number of factors may be involved.
+The cause of lichen sclerosus (LS) is not clear; healthcare providers suspect that a number of factors may be involved.

 Genetic factors — LS seems to be more common in some families.
 People who are genetically predisposed to LS may develop symptoms after experiencing trauma, injury, or sexual abuse.

-Disorders of the immune system — People with LS are at a greater risk of developing autoimmune disorders, which develop when the body's immune system mistakenly attacks and injures normal body tissues.
-These may include some types of thyroid disease, anemia, diabetes, alopecia areata, and vitiligo.
+Disorders of the immune system — LS in females may be an autoimmune disorder, in which the body's immune system mistakenly attacks and injures the skin.
+People with LS are at greater risk of developing other autoimmune disorders, such as some types of thyroid disease, anemia, diabetes, alopecia areata, and vitiligo .

 Infections — Researchers have tried to identify an infectious organism as a cause of LS, but no clear data have shown that there is an infectious source .
 LS is not contagious.

-Features of genital LS in women — Some women with LS feel dull, painful discomfort in the vulva, while other women with LS have no symptoms.
+Features of genital LS in women — Some women with genital LS feel dull, painful discomfort in the vulva, while other women have no symptoms.
 The most common symptoms include:

-- Anal itching, fissures, bleeding, and pain (see "Patient information: Anal fissure (Beyond the Basics)")
+●Anal itching, fissures, bleeding, and pain – (See "Patient education: Anal fissure (Beyond the Basics)".)

-If lichen sclerosus is not treated, it may progress and change the appearance of the genital area as the outer and inner lips of the vulva fuse (stick together) and bury the clitoris.
+If genital LS is not treated, it may progress and change the appearance of the genital area as the outer and inner lips of the vulva fuse (stick together) and cover the clitoris.
 The opening of the vagina can become narrowed, and cracks, fissures, and thickened, scarred skin in the genital and anal area can make sexual intercourse or genital examination painful.
 LS does not affect the inner reproductive organs, such as the vagina and uterus.

-Features of genital LS in men — In men, lichen sclerosus may appear on the head of the penis.
-Men who develop lichen sclerosus are usually uncircumcised (they have not had the foreskin of the penis removed), and the foreskin can become tight, shrunken, and scarred over the head of the penis.
-Men with lichen sclerosus may also have problems pulling back the foreskin and may experience decreased sensation at the tip of the penis, painful erections, or problems with urination .
+Features of genital LS in men — In men, LS may appear on the head of the penis.
+Men who develop LS are usually uncircumcised (they have not had the foreskin of the penis removed), and the foreskin can become tight, shrunken, and scarred over the head of the penis.
+Men with LS may also have problems pulling back the foreskin and may experience decreased sensation at the tip of the penis, painful erections, or problems with urination .